-The Army provides benefits for physicians and their families competitive with what is offered in the civilian world.
+The Army provides and excellent salary and benefits for its healthcare workers and their families that are competitive with what is offered in the civilian world.
 These benefits include not only pay, but also repayment of student loans and various types of insurance coverage.

 Base Pay + Allowances

-All active-duty physicians receive base pay, along with housing and subsistence allowances.
-Members of the Reserve are paid for drilling (training in your military and medical duties) and when they are deployed.
+All active-duty members of the Army’s Medical Department receive a salary and benefits that include base pay as well as housing and subsistence allowances.
+Members of the Reserve are paid for drilling and when they are deployed.

-Pay and allowances will increase along with your rank as an officer, and Army physicians can expect promotions every five to six years.
+Your salary and benefits increase along with your rank as an officer, and members can expect promotions every five to six years.
 Depending on experience and specialty, licensed physicians may be able to enter at a higher rank, which means they would receive a higher base pay.

 Special Pay + Bonuses